Top 10 Ways to Heal During Divorce

-Over the 15 years that I have helped clients reach a financial and practical agreement, I have also helped many clients through the emotional white waters of divorce.
+In addition to working with clients to create their financial and practical agreement, I have also helped them through the emotional whitewater of divorce.

 To start with, give yourself permission to heal.
-This may mean being willing to set aside anger or bitterness.
+This usually includes being willing to set aside anger or bitterness.
 It could mean letting yourself start to believe that happiness can be yours again.

 Some ideas for possible times and places you can find to be alone: